Sampling constants in generalized Fock spaces: Introduction

-where $dA$ is planar Lebesgue measure on $\CC$.
-These spaces appear naturally in the study of the Cauchy-Riemann equation (see \cite{Christ, COC}) and are well studied objects.
+These spaces appear naturally in the study of the Cauchy-Riemann equation (see \cite{Christ1991, COC}) and are well studied objects (see e.g. \cite{OP2016} for Toeplitz operators on these spaces).
 When $\phi(z)=|z|^2$, $\cF^p_{\phi}$ is the classical Fock space (see the textbook \cite{Zhu} for more details).